esterp/ProjectPurpleCow/solution.md

 On Linux
 1- Please refer to 'run manually' section

-# To Build & Run manually
+# Build & Run manually
 With Docker
 - make sure the machine has docker installed docker -v